ioda-net/geo-infra/docs/manuel.md

 ## build-doc
 manuel build-doc

-Build the doc from the files in docs.
-The output will be in docs/_build/html
+Build the doc from the files in docs for all languages.
+The output will be in docs/_build/html for English and docs/_build/html/<lang> This doesn't update the po files.

+## build-doc-all
+manuel build-doc-all

+This is equivalent to 'manuel clean-doc && manuel update-doc-translations && manuel build-doc'

+## build-doc-customer
+manuel build-doc-customer

+Build the documentation from the files in customer-infra/docs.
+The output will be in customer-infra/docs/_build/html

 ## clean